 Foreign Minister Avigdor Lieberman said Monday that Israel and the Palestinian Authority should consider transferring control of Gaza to the UN.

-- Can Netanyahu pluck peace from the rubble of Gaza?
+- Can Bibi Pluck Peace From the Rubble of Gaza?

 "Everyone is asking, what happens after the operation ends?
 Suppose Israel defeats Hamas.
 There are a few options.
 International control of Gaza, by the UN, should certainly be considered."